flatironinstitute/sciware/17_FICluster/main.md

    ```
 - Each file can be processed independently
 - Ready to use rusty! ... but how?
-- Recommendation: don't submit more than ~100 jobs at once.
-Job schedulers are notoriously unresponsive.
+- Recommendation: don't submit more than ~50 jobs at once

 ## Running Jobs in Parallel